microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 1 - Convert To Web App.md

 ## 📋Steps

-In order to complete this user story you will need to complete the following tasks
+In order to complete this user story you will need to complete the following tasks:

 ### Install Web Framework
 The first step in converting the application to a web application is to install a web framework.
 We will be using **Flask** for this workshop.
 Flask is a lightweight web framework that is easy to use and perfect for small projects like this one.